-In anticipation of the adoption of the NTCP, staff has conducted experiments based on Lean Innovation principles utilizing the components of this program to gauge feedback from the community and overall effectiveness of the proposed program.
-During this period, staff implemented a tiered approach to the community's traffic safety concerns.
-Using this approach, staff addressed numerous speeding and traffic safety concerns.
+In addition, based on Lean Innovation principles, staff conducted experiments utilizing the components of this program to gauge feedback from the community, and overall effectiveness of the proposed program.
+During this period, staff addressed numerous speeding and traffic calming concerns.